 U.S. President Donald Trump and Russian President Vladimir Putin will meet next week in Finland for their first bilateral summit (though they have met in less formal settings on other occasions).
 Issues on the table could include the NATO military alliance, U.S. sanctions against Russia, the conflict in Syria and the status of Ukraine.
 Ahead of the summit, here are key findings about Trump and Putin – and the countries they lead – from Pew Research Center surveys.

-1Earlier this year, most Americans (68%) expressed an unfavorable opinion of Putin, but Russians have a relatively positive view of Trump.
+1Most Americans (68%) express an unfavorable opinion of Putin, but Russians have a relatively positive view of Trump.
 Just 16% of Americans saw Putin favorably, according to a survey conducted in early 2018, before Putin’s re-election.
 A quarter of Republicans and Republican-leaning independents (25%) said they had a favorable view of Putin, compared with just 9% of Democrats and Democratic leaners.
 These views have changed little since last year.

 For their part, Russian views of both the United States and its president improved dramatically last year compared with the end of the Obama administration, according to a spring 2017 survey.
 Trump received a higher confidence rating (53%) in Russia than either of his two predecessors ever did.
 And U.S. favorability more than doubled among Russians between the end of the Obama era (15%) and last year (41%).